OLIPLICHE/Leaderboard/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Leaderboard
 In this project, I set up a JavaScript for the Leaderboard list app, using webpack and ES6 features, notably modules.
 I develop a first working version of the app following a wireframe, but without styling.
-Also, you I consume the Leaderboard API using JavaScript async and await and add some styling.
+Also, I consume the Leaderboard API using JavaScript async and await and add some styling.

 ![Desktop-Images](./images/leadb.png)